Dorothy Gish: Early life

 Dorothy Gish was born in Dayton, Ohio.
 She had an elder sister, Lillian.
 The Gish sisters' mother, Mary, supported the family after her husband James Leigh Gish, a traveling salesman, abandoned the family in New York.
 Mary Gish, who was "a former actress and department store clerk", moved with her daughters to East St. Louis, Illinois, where she opened a candy and catering business.
 In 1902, at the age of four, Dorothy made her stage debut portraying the character "Little Willie" in East Lynne, an adaptation of the 1861 English novel by Ellen Wood.

 In 1910, Mary heard from her husband's brother, Grant Gish, who lived in Shawnee, Oklahoma, and informed her that James was ill.
-He was in a hospital in nearby Norman, Oklahoma, so Mary sent 17-year-old Lillian to visit him.
+He was in a hospital in nearby Norman, so Mary sent 17-year-old Lillian to visit him.
 At first, Lillian wrote back to her 12-year-old sister Dorothy that she planned to stay in Oklahoma and continue her education, but after seeing her father she admitted she missed her mother and sister.
-So, after a few months away from them, in the spring of 1912, she traveled back.
-Soon afterward, their childhood friend, actress Mary Pickford, introduced the sisters to director D. W. Griffith, and they began performing as extras at the Biograph Studios in New York at salaries of 50 dollars a week.
-During his initial work with the sisters, Griffith found it difficult to distinguish one from the other, so he had Lillian wear a blue ribbon in her hair and Dorothy a red one.
+So, after a few months away from them, in the spring of 1912, she traveled back and they began performing as extras at the Biograph Studios in New York at salaries of 50 dollars a week.
+During his initial work with the sisters, Griffith found it difficult to distinguish one from the other, so he had the five years older Lillian wear a blue ribbon in her hair and Dorothy a red one.
 The girls, especially Lillian, impressed the director, so he included them in the entourage of cast and crew he took to California to produce films there.